mzyui/crossword-puzzle/README.md

 - Lowercase characters in word segments (all words must be uppercase).
 - Invalid directions for word placement or grid operations.
 - Inability to generate a puzzle with the given words.

+## To-Do List

+- [ ] Implement more sophisticated word placement algorithms.
+- [ ] Add support for different grid shapes and sizes.
+- [ ] Develop a graphical user interface (GUI).
+- [ ] Allow custom word lists from a file.
+- [ ] Improve error handling and user feedback.